-All students will take Language Arts, Mathematics, Social Studies, Science, and four electives.
+All students will take Language Arts, Mathematics, Social Studies, Science, and three electives.

-Students with an FSA Reading Achievement Levels of 1 or 2 or FAIR assessments indicating areas of concern will be placed in the appropriate reading course as needed.
+Students with a FAST-Reading Achievement Levels of 1 or 2 or district/curriculum-based assessments indicating areas of concern will be placed in the appropriate reading course as needed.
 Teacher recommendation will also be used to determine appropriate placement.
 Students will be placed in an Intensive Reading course as recommended by Broward's Middle School Placement guidelines.